sri96/vanilla/README.md

-vanilla
+Vanilla
 =======

-Vanilla is a small markup language written to bring markdown ideas to latex
+Vanilla is a small markup language written to bring markdown ideas to latex.
+The language is under development.